 The figure below shows the recommended spectrum for a S-Band PSR:

-Out-of-Band-emissions
+Out-of-Band-emissions This is 1177 or a SA + Filter (notch) calibrated

 The so-called indirect method shall be applied for the measurement of unwanted emissions of radar systems.
 At first the transmitter output spectrum is measured with removed antenna at the output port of the transmitter as illustrated in Figure B.1.